googlearchive/angularfire-seed/README.md

 instant web development gratification.
 Just clone the repo (or download the zip/tarball), start up our (or yours) webserver and you are ready to develop and test your application.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
+The seed app doesn't do much, just shows how to wire controllers and views together and persist them in Firebase.
 You can check it out by opening app/index.html in your browser (might not work file `file://` scheme in certain browsers, see note below).

 _Note: While angular, angularFire, and Firebase can be used client-side-only, and it's possible to create apps that don't require a backend server at all, we recommend hosting the project files using a local